 Try some examples in a Turing machine simulator on the web.
 Look for such simulators written in HASKELL

 4 Recursive functions

-Alternative approach to computability, focussed on what is computed rather than on an explicit model of computation.
+We turn now to an alternative approach to computability, focussed on what is computed rather than on an explicit model of computation.